Henst's goshawk: Description

 The body is mostly covered in a dark brownish-grey plumage that is quite indistinct while the underparts are lighter in colouration and have a barred pattern.
 Juvenile colouration will vary and can be distinguished by having large brown spots on the breast and belly.
 A strong distinguishing feature is a pale eye line on the contrasting dark head.
 The eyes and long legs of the species are yellow in colour.

-In flight, the Henst's goshawk will have its rounded wings and long, barred tail on display.
+In flight, Henst's goshawk will have its rounded wings and long, barred tail on display.
 Moreover, the pale coloured rump may be used to aid in identification of a flying individual.

 Mimic

 Henst's goshawk may be easily confused with an apparent mimic species also present in Madagascar, the Madagascar serpent eagle (Eutriorchis astur).
 These species may be distinguished using a few key features.
-The first being size: Henst's goshawk is a much larger bird.
-The barred pattern present on the breast of Henst's goshawk is also more distinct than that of the Madagascar serpent eagle, which will have a more muted pattern with lighter colouration.
+The first is size: Henst's goshawk is a much larger bird.
+The barred pattern present on the breast of Henst's goshawk is also more distinct than that of the Madagascar serpent eagle, which will have a more muted pattern with lighter coloration.

 Taxonomy

-Henst's goshawk is a species within the genus Accipiter.
-This diverse group of birds mostly consists of goshawks and sparrowhaks.
-This group is morphologically distinct in that they lack a procoracoid foramen (a hole at the base of procoracoid bone).
+Henst's goshawk is a species within the genus Astur.
+This group of birds mostly consists of goshawks and sparrowhawks.
+They lack a procoracoid foramen (a hole at the base of procoracoid bone).
 This genus is within the family Accipitridae and order Accipitriformes which together make up the majority of the diurnal birds of prey.

-The species was first described by Hermann Shlegel, a German ornithologist (who had a position at the Rijksmuseum van Natuurlijke Historie in Leiden, The Netherlands), in 1873.
+The species was first described by Hermann Schlegel, a German ornithologist (who had a position at the Rijksmuseum van Natuurlijke Historie in Leiden, The Netherlands), in 1873.